Lillam/PodcastBackendStatistics/README.md

 docker-compose exec php php artisan test
 ```

+visiting the following for different variations of jsonified data:
+- http://localhost:8088/api/recent-downloads/v1 (aggregated results by day)
+- http://localhost:8088/api/recent-downloads/v2 (aggregated results by podcast episode then by day)
+- http://localhost:8088/api/recent-downloads/v3 (aggregated results by podcast then by day)

 ### Decisions:
 - port 4306 on the database, because 3306 is already in use on my local machine.
 - port 8088 on the application because 80 and 8080 are currently already in use on my local machine.